Nier (video game): Remaster

 The game included new story content, content creating a narrative link to its sequel, and story content originally cut from the game.
-For the remaster, Yoko chose to exclusively use the brother version of the protagonist as he had initially wanted.
+For the remaster, Yoko chose to exclusively use the brother version of the protagonist, as he had initially wanted.
 As the father character had apparently seen mixed responses outside of Japan, Yoko decided to feature the brother in the remaster.
 The father protagonist was featured as the player character in the "15 Nightmares" content, originally released as DLC dubbed "World of Recycled Vessel".
 The Mermaid story, featuring new character Louise, was planned for the original game but cut due to budget and reworked into a later novella.
-Yoko decided to include it given the opportunity, but did not incorporate other novella material as those were original stories rather than cut content.
-Weapon Stories, a feature from the Drakengard series and Nier: Automata, were also incorporated.
+Yoko decided to include it given the opportunity but did not incorporate other novella material, as those were original stories rather than cut content.
+Weapon Stories, a feature from the Drakengard series and Nier: Automata, was also incorporated.
 The fifth ending, originally a backup plan in case the original save data deletion was dropped and later written into a novella, was included both due to Saito's request for fan service and having the budget to incorporate it.
 Tying into later developments in the series, elements of the fifth ending featured advanced technology.

-ver.1.22474487139... features new Japanese voicework to make the game fully voiced, and both new and rearranged music.
+ver.1.22474487139... features new Japanese voice work to make the game fully voiced and both new and rearranged music.
 The score was arranged by Okabe, Hoashi, Ryuichi Takada, Kuniyuki Takahashi, Shotaro Seo, and Oliver Good.
 Okabe and Hoashi composed the new tracks.
 Evans returned to perform vocals with Saki Nakae.
-The chorus work was done by Evans, Nakae, Okabe, Shotaro Seo, Yukino Orita and KOCHO.
+The chorus work was done by Evans, Nakae, Okabe, Shotaro Seo, Yukino Orita, and KOCHO.
 Most of the English original cast returned, including Laura Bailey (Kaine), Liam O'Brien (Grimoire Weiss), Julie Ann Taylor (Emil), and Eden Riegel (Devola and Popola).
 The protagonist had two voice actors; Zach Aguilar voiced the younger version, while Ray Chase voiced the older version after the time skip.